Why Does Silver Jewelry Tarnish?

 What is Pave?

 The French term used to describe a stone setting technique where tiny diamonds, rhinestones or gemstones are set very closely together within the base.
 Pronounced pah-vey, it looks as if the surface is paved with stones, a mosaic of gems or diamonds.
-This look has become quite modern and popular, originating in the early 1900’s.
-At Pam Older Designs we offer genuine diamond pave items.
+This look has become quite modern and popular.
+Pave comes from the French word for paved.
+Stones, usually diamonds are set around 1millimeter apart.
+Small beads or prongs of precious metal hold the diamonds in the setting.